What To Do At Cruise Port Costa Maya Mexico?

 The cruise port developer did an excellent job (in my opinion) creating this beautiful blend of entertainment and relaxation.
 If you want to have a fun port day, you’ll find several things to do:

-Does the Cruise Port in Costa Maya, Mexico, have a beach?
+Does the Cruise Port In Costa Maya, Mexico, Have A Beach?

 Last Summer, in 2024, I visited the nearest beach located in Mahahual town, and I will be covering my experience below.
 Additionally, there’s the famous Bacalar Lagoon (known as the Lagoon of Seven Colors), just an hour away by car.
 This post by the Eat, See, RV travel blog highlights the Bacalar Lagoon 7 Colors (La Laguna de Siete Colores)